rsabec/rsabec.github.io/about.markdown

   	Engage with customers to provide technical recommendations, debugging and direct integration programming support.

-  Collaborate with enterprise clients, tag-vendors and agencies in various projects inlcuding GDPR and CCPA compliance to meet deadlines.
+  Collaborate with enterprise clients, tag-vendors and agencies in various projects including GDPR and CCPA compliance to meet deadlines.

 </li>